brokenvhs/dnd5e-quickref-solarized/README.md

 A quick and dirty solarized remake of the original.
 I know it isn't a perfect use of Solarized, but it is much easier on the eyes.

+There is a GitHub Page hosted at https://brokenvhs.github.io/dnd5e-quickref-solarized/.

+I will try to keep changes between master and the github page in-sync as quickly as possible if I modify the master branch.

 Quick reference sheet for D&amp;D 5E

 Icons